alllex/parsus/README.md

 ### Grammars

 First, there is the `Grammar` class that needs to be extended in order to define you custom grammar.
-In the example above an anonymous class is declared, but it could just as well a normal class.
+In the example above an anonymous class is declared, but it could just as well be a normal class.

 ```kotlin
 class MyClass : Grammar<MyResult>() {